 9. Engaging

 If your work isn’t compelling and engaging, then you aren’t going to get many people sharing and raving about your content.
-But to get people to share your things, you also need to be an active member of the social community online.
+However, to get people to share your things, you also need to be an active member of the social community online.
 If you want people to share your articles, you must do the same for them, and when you form a following, you can become choosier.
-Don’t go on social media only to promote your stuff – that gets very old, very fast, and nobody will push your content.
+Don’t go on social media only to promote your stuff – that gets very old very fast, and nobody will push your content.

 10. Frequency